gvwilson/sdxpy/src/test/index.md

    caption="Bytes can be interpreted as text, images, instructions, and more."
 %]

-We can assign the function to another variable and then call the function by referencing that second variable:
+We can create an [%g alias "alias" %] for the function by assigning it to another variable, and then call the function by referencing that second variable:
 {: .continue}